samsherrawal/AzurePostGreSQLHOL/module03/concepts-backup-restore.md

 To restore your database server, see [these steps](./how-to-restore-server-portal.md).

-> [!IMPORTANT]
-> A restore operation in Flexible Server always creates a new database server with the name that you provide.
+Please Note A restore operation in Flexible Server always creates a new database server with the name that you provide.
 It doesn't overwrite the existing database server.

 PITR is useful in scenarios like these: